camdizzle/mystats/MAJOR_RELEASE_NOTES.md

-# MyStats Major Release Notes (Last ~150 PRs)
+# MyStats Major Release Notes

-This document is a high-level “What’s New” guide that summarizes the major functionality that remains in the product after the last ~150 pull requests.
-It intentionally groups iterative UI/style passes into feature themes instead of listing every tweak.

 ## Platform, App Runtime, and Reliability

 - Added a built-in local Flask service as a first-class part of the app so overlays and dashboards are served directly from MyStats endpoints.
 - Improved startup/runtime reliability around threaded logging, Flask integration, and UI-safe log piping.
 - Improved Twitch auth resilience by handling invalid/expired token scenarios with fallback behavior instead of hard-failing app startup.
-- Added updater improvements including download progress UX, install flow updates, and safer “Later” behavior limits.
+- Added In-Place updater including download progress UX, install flow updates, and safer “Later” behavior limits.
+No more download/full reinstalls.
 - Added minimize-to-tray behavior with tray menu controls so the app can keep running cleanly in the background.

 ## Overlay System (OBS Browser Source)